-- growth problems in baby
+- growth problems in the baby

-- lack of amniotic fluid surrounding baby
+- too little amniotic fluid around the baby

 - high blood pressure

-- uterine infection
+- a uterine infection

 - placental separation from the uterus

 - Rh incompatibility

 Your doctor may need to induce labor if your water breaks before you start getting contractions.
 Contractions are a sign that labor has started and your cervix has begun to open.
 A lack of contractions could mean that your body isn’t preparing for delivery like it should.